razzkumar/pr-automation-with-s3/README.md

 ### How to use?

-Place in a `.yml` file such as this one in your `.github/workflows` folder.
+Add `.yml` file/s such as given examples in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

 ##### The following example will:
    - Create s3 bucket and attach policy for static site